-- 1) All pupils will be screened for vision, hearing, height, weight, BMI (Body Mass Index) and blood pressure according to state mandates. - 2) All pupils in grade 5 will be screened for scoliosis. - 3) Head lice checks will be done periodically as needed.
+- 1) All pupils will be screened for vision, hearing, height, weight, BMI (Body Mass Index) and blood pressure according to state mandates. - 2) All pupils in grade 5 will be screened for scoliosis.

 All screenings will be performed unless the School Nurse is notified in writing by the parent or guardian.
 Parents will be notified of any suspected problems.